rootkitexe/CNN_Pneumonia/README.md

-Chest X-Ray Pneumonia Classifier
+# Chest X-Ray Pneumonia Classifier

 Overview

 This repository contains the source code for a convolutional neural network (CNN) model trained to classify chest X-ray images into two categories: normal and pneumonia.
 The model is built using TensorFlow/Keras and is trained on the Chest X-Ray Images dataset.

-Features
+## Features

 Train a CNN model to classify chest X-ray images.

 Evaluate the model's performance using accuracy metrics.

 Preprocessing scripts for data augmentation and normalization.

-Dataset
+## Dataset

 The dataset used for training and evaluation is the Chest X-Ray Images dataset, which can be found in the file itself.
 The dataset contains X-ray images labeled as normal or pneumonia.

-Requirements
+## Requirements
 Python 3.x

-TensorFlow
+TensorFlow,
 Keras

 OpenCV

-NumPy
+NumPy,
 Matplotlib
+## Steps
+1. Clone the Repo
+2. Train the model
+3. Evaluate the model
+4. Use the model for prediction